Sinus Lift Treatment

 All About Sinus Lifts

 When a patient books a consultation with Burke Dental, they will meet with our team to discuss the procedure that they want and what it may entail.
 For most procedures, this will involve preliminary dental x-rays so that Dr. Ghanavati and his team can assess the patient’s teeth and jawline and see exactly what they are working with.
-If the x-rays show severe jaw deterioration, then Dr. Willis will recommend a sinus lift before going ahead with any other procedures.
+If the x-rays show severe jaw deterioration, then Dr. Ghanavati will recommend a sinus lift before going ahead with any other procedures.

 When A Sinus Lift is Needed

 Not all patients will need a sinus lift.
 A sinus lift is typically required only when there is not enough healthy bone in the upper jaw to sustain other procedures.
 Patients with a

 Undergoing A Sinus Lift

 Once a sinus lift is recommended, Dr. Ghanavati will refer the patient for an appointment with a highly-skilled, well-trained specialist whose outstanding reputation within the dental community has earned the respect and trust of Dr. Ghanavati, usually either an oral surgeon or a periodontist.
 Healthy sinuses are important when undergoing a sinus lift, so if a patient has a cold and a stuffed-up nose, they will likely be advised to reschedule the appointment.